top of page

 Separation Distress

-Separation Issues can be treated through remote consultations.
-There are a number of specialists in this area now so I do not normally carry out consultations for separation related issues but would recommend you contact a Clinical Animal Behaviourist who has undertaken additional training and certification in this field.
+There are a number of specialists in this area now so I do not normally carry out consultations for separation related issues.
+There are Clinical Animal Behaviourists who have undertaken additional training and certification in this field.

 https://julienaismith.com/find-a-trainer